erik-helleren/growing-SEs/src/measurement.md

 # Measurement

 One of the most important parts about teaching is confirming that learning has happened.
-If it has, you can move onto the next concept or skill, or dive a leve ldeeper into the skill you are working on.
+If it has, you can move onto the next concept or skill, or dive a level deeper into the skill you are working on.
 But more importantly, it lets you know when it hasn't.
-This data lets you adjust the tools and methods that you use to mentor your mentee.
+This data lets you adjust the tools and methods that you use to teach your student.

 Measuring progress and understanding is tricky, and its best to use a mix of methods in different contexts.